Move Up in your Retail Career and Become a Visual Merchandiser

 A job in retail doesn’t mean being stuck behind a cash register or drowning in boxes in the stock room.
-If you want to move up in your retail career and have a flare for design, consider a job as a visual merchandiser.
-They are the masterminds behind the attention grabbing store windows and attractive in-store displays you see at your favorite retailers.
+If you want to move up in your retail career and have a flair for design, consider a job as a visual merchandiser.
+They are the masterminds behind the attention-grabbing store windows and in-store displays you see at your favorite retailers.

 What Does a Visual Merchandiser Do?

 This type of retail employee is a key player in the advertising and sales efforts of a retail store.
 Visual merchandisers help execute strategies that boost a company’s bottom line.
 But what exactly do they do?

 Create Retail Displays

 As a visual merchandiser, it’s your job to create eye-catching retail displays in windows and on sales floors.
 They have to entice customers to buy while staying true to the company brand and style.
 You start by creating a design concept either by hand or using a computer program like CAD.
 Once it’s approved, it’s up to you to bring the design to life, even if it means working with construction workers and contractors.
 It’s also your responsibility to maintain and change the displays as necessary.
 That includes moving merchandise, switching around the shelving, adjusting lights, putting up fixtures, dressing mannequins, and updating signage.
 You’re also in charge of keeping retail areas clean and orderly.

 No matter how attractive your store display looks, it’ll be ineffective if you don’t have the inventory to stock those shelves.
 That’s why visual merchandisers are also in charge of handling and managing inventory.
 Stocking, taking inventory, ticketing (and re-ticketing!) merchandise, preventing theft, and assisting in the shipping and receiving department is a few of the duties that fall under this category.